3 Way to Make Your Medical Application Stand Out

 The medical application includes 3 slots for “most meaningful experiences.”
 Ideally, two of the slots should be medical-related while the last slot should be something that shows your adventurous side.
 The point is to try to do something interesting that makes you unique and stand out a bit more than the other applicants.
 It does not have to be about how you joined the medical mission for Haiyan victims in the Philippines or deworm children in Africa.
 It can be an activity outside of the medical field that makes you who you are.
 What is something that makes you unique?
 Have you run a 100km race?
 Have you started a business?
 Have you won a spelling bee?
 It should be something that the admissions officer would find very interesting to tell their colleagues.

 If you still need further assistance in your medical application, don’t hesitate to ask our team of experts.
-InGenius Prep’s admissions experts are more than willing to assist you in getting your medical career started.
+Blueprint MCAT admissions experts are here to help get you into medical school.

-This article was written by an admissions expert at InGenius Prep.
+This article was written by 3rd party contributor.

 Search the Blog